An indolent researcher, enthusiastic tutor, tech entrepreneur.

 dumpvb6: A Practical VB6 Decompiler

 I was born in Shanghai, the economy center of China.
 In 1843, the Treaty of Nanking opens this city to the world, which once comprises the distinct areas of settlement for British, French, American and European.
+Thus Shanghai develops and maintains a unique fusion of cultures from traditional China (Wu) and various European countries.
 As a treaty port, it survives the great destruction of WW2.
-Thus Shanghai develops and maintains a unique fusion of cultures from traditional China and various European countries.
-The city as well as I value peace, diversity and quality of life.
+The citizens value peace, diversity and quality of life.

 After twenty-two years in this city, I moved to Montréal for my doctoral degree.
-The English-French city has indeed impressed me with its wonderful French maisons and unbelievable cold winter as well as accidental fall of snow flake from the roof, kidding.
-Ironically, I grow awareness of Chinese traditions and value systems that are being replaced by aggressive modernization, by looking at Montreal.
+The English-French city has indeed impressed me with its wonderful maisons and unbelievable cold winter as well as accidental fall of snow flake from the roof, kidding.
+Ironically, I grow awareness of Chinese traditions and values that are being replaced by aggressive modernization, by looking at Montreal.

 I have interests in many things, and am willing to waste time on them.
-Occasionally, just occasionally, I would sneak out of my office to for a late night movie, a decent meal, a lazy afternoon with sunshine and Kindle, an afternoon tea, cuisine research, a spa, a visit to antique and art design stores or an obsessed afternoon of browsing Swiss watch catalog.Here are some great works and people that inspired me, and some quotes I would like to share:
+Sneak out for a late night movie, a decent meal, cuisine research, a water spa, a visit to antique and small art galleries or an obsessed afternoon of browsing Swiss watch catalog.Here are some great works and people that inspired me, and some quotes I would like to share:

 The simulacrum is never that which conceals the truth — it is the truth which conceals that there is none.
 The simulacrum is true.